 Applications must be submitted no later than 5 p.m.
-January 11, 2019.
-In-person interviews of finalists will occur in early 2019.
-Formal announcement of the award is scheduled for May 2019.
-There can be two scholarship award winners.
-Each individual award winner will receive $3,500 in two equal installments of $1,750 at the beginning of the 2019 fall and 2020 spring semesters.
-The recipient's university will be credited $1,500 for attendance by students at education events sponsored by either TCMA or the Texas Municipal League.
-This credit is intended to encourage other students with an interest in public administration from the recipient's university to attend TCMA or TML educational events and must be expended by June 30 of the following year.
+January 5, 2024.
+In-person interviews of finalists will occur in early 2023.
+Formal announcement of the award is scheduled for May 2023.
+Each individual award winner will receive $3,500 in two equal installments of $1,750 at the beginning of the 2023 fall and 2024 spring semesters.
+The recipient’s university will be credited $1,500 for attendance by students at education events sponsored by either TCMA or the Texas Municipal League.
+This credit is intended to encourage other students with an interest in public administration from the recipient’s university to attend TCMA or TML educational events and must be expended by June 30 of the following year.
 For example, the 2012 winner was announced in April 2012, and $1,500 became available for July 1, 2012-June 30, 2013.

 The primary objective of the Ridley Scholarship is to compliment the decision made by persons who have chosen to pursue a graduate degree in public administration by providing them with financial assistance.
 Applicants must have a bachelor’s degree, be accepted or acceptable for admission to a graduate school in Texas, and demonstrate a serious commitment to pursue a career in local government.

 Preference will be given to graduate students pursuing a degree in public administration, public affairs, or urban affairs (one-year minimum thirty-hour program and six graduate hours per semester).